sanjayankur31/ankursinha.in/content/rtorrent-3-3-3.rst

 :date: 2009-11-20 19:54
 :author: ankur
 :category: Tech
-:tags: Fedora, Fedora 12 Constantine, linux, rtorrent
+:tags: Fedora
-:tags: Fedora, Fedora 12 Constantine, linux, rtorrent
+:tags: Fedora
-:tags: Fedora, Fedora 12 Constantine, linux, rtorrent
+:tags: Fedora
-:tags: Fedora, Fedora 12 Constantine, linux, rtorrent
+:tags: Fedora
 :slug: rtorrent-3-3-3

 So, I'm basically a terminal user.
 If I could do everything from the